Witt vectors and separably closed fields with higher derivations: The theory revised

-In fact, $\mathcal{L}$ contains $\mathcal{L}_{MW}$ as a sublanguage.
-Adding symbols for the operators previously defined in Section \ref{original}. by formulas (\ref{D_n}) is a minor, but important change.
-The definition of the operators from (\ref{D_n}) includes some information about the standard iterativity, which led to problems described in Section \ref{original}.
+The definition of the operators from (\ref{D_n}) includes some information about the standard iterativity, which leads to problems described in Section \ref{original}.
+Instead of defining operators by formulas (\ref{D_n}), we add to the language new symbols for those operators, and so replace the language with $\mathcal{L}$.
+It is a minor, but important, change.
 We present a smooth modification of the original theory from \cite{MW} in our language.